24 Hours in My City- What to see, eat, & do in Greenville, SC!

 - Saffron – Greenville, SC (Great extensive Indian dinner menu and lunch buffet!)

-- Schwaben House – Greenville, SC (Amazing upscale German food, right across the street from Farmhouse Pizza!)
+- Schwaben House – Greenville, SC (Amazing upscale German food!)

 Last Stop – Dinner & Evening Activities

-This converted mill area has blossomed with new businesses, with Birds Fly South Ale Project as its anchor.
-The area now includes a cross-fit gym, boutique hotel for dogs, art gallery space for creators, a great little ice cream/coffee shop combo, and many more.
+This converted mill area has blossomed with new businesses, with Birds Fly South Ale Project and now Wandering Bard Meadery as its anchors.
+The area now includes a cross-fit gym, a boutique hotel for dogs, art gallery spaces for creators, a great little ice cream/coffee shop combo, and many more.

-We chose to start with the beer and then headed over to the Craft Axe Throwing Bar, an almost 2 year old business that has been a great place for friends, corporate events, and team building activities since.
-We have written about Craft Axe quite a few times here at Pimento and Prose, we’re definitely fans!
+We chose to start with the beer and then headed over to the Craft Axe Throwing Bar, an almost 3-year-old business that has been a great place for friends, corporate events, and team-building activities since.
+We have written about Craft Axe quite a few times here at Pimento & Prose, we’re definitely fans!

 Other fun weekend activities could include:

-- Trying a candle-making class at Magnolia Scents or a wood craft making class at AR Workshop
+- Trying a candle-making class at Greenville Soy Candle Co. or a woodcraft-making class at AR Workshop

 - Striking out at Stone Pin Bowling